-The objectives of this GAP is to support the division in identifying and incorporating gender-focused elements in social security programmes.
+The objectives of this GAP are to support the division in identifying and incorporating gender-focused elements in social security programmes.

-In the 2019-2020 budget the proportion of budget for the ministry was 9.00, development 9.98and operation was 3.90 percent.
+In the 2019-2020 budget the proportion of budget for the ministry was 9.00, development 9.98 and operation was 3.90 percent.